Accountants play an important role in business, providing key information that underpins the work of decision makers within organisations.

 Accredited by the main UK professional accountancy bodies (ICAS, ICAEW, ACCA, CIMA and CIPFA), we focus on practical content and your future employability.
 Along with all aspects of accountancy, you'll study topics in economics, law and management.

-Accounting and supporting business subjects
+Financial and Management Accounting and supporting business subjects

 "My three sisters and brother all attended GCU and I chose to study Accountancy here as I have always been intrigued and captivated by the world of business.
 I thoroughly enjoy my programme as there is such a variety of modules, and I'm always learning different things.
 This summer I had a summer internship job at BNP Paribas, which added to my experience."Aminah Din,